onqtam/headjack/docs/why/100_1k_10k_words.md

 We defend very few of the arguments we make - instead we count on the intuition of the reader to see that they are mostly right.
 And in the case of disagreement - the hope is that there is enough enticing material for readers to stick around, and to then help resolve some of the issues of the text in the system we shall build.

+On your first reading you may skip all optional parts that are in expandable sections, and you can dive deeper later on if you feel like it. `Expandable section == optional`.

 # about the quote-heavy style of the book

 Could a lot of the quotes have been paraphrased and made shorter and clearer?
 Yes.
 But this is a philosophical statement: we must reuse and interlink and credit the work of others as much as possible.